DS-100/textbook/notebooks/ch16/classification_cost.md

 ## Summary

-The cost function for logistic models is based on cross-entropy loss.
-Since it is a convex function, we use gradient descent to fit the model to the cost.
+Since the cross-entropy loss function is convex, we minimize this loss using gradient descent to fit logistic models to data.
 We now have the necessary components of logistic regression: the model, cost function, and minimization procedure.